furkancybercore/md_files/preTask8_furkan.md

      - Key: `Authorization`
      - Value: `Token YOUR_TOKEN_KEY` (replace with actual token)
    - Save the request

+   **Expected Result:**
+   You'll have a Postman request configured to use token authentication.
+When you send this request, the server should recognize your authenticated user if token authentication is properly set up.

 ## Next Steps: Implementing Task 8